ElBozoII/PC-Retailer-List/README.md

 permalink: /
 ---

-- `*` means that the retailer has good pricing
+- `*` means that the website shows good/best pricing for PC parts
 - [number] means footnote
--  ✅ means the country already has good retailer coverage on PCPartPicker.
+-  ✅ means the country already has decent retailer coverage on PCPartPicker.

 [^1]: Geoblocked - requires a VPN